Max-109/Glance/README.md

 ## Conclusions

 It was fun to work on this project.
 Glance started as a coursework idea, but it became a real desktop app I can actually use.

+In the future, I would like to make Glance cross-platform.
+The Python backend and Electron frontend already make that realistic, but the current macOS-specific permissions, hotkeys, menu bar behavior, and screen capture integrations would need platform-specific handling.